Gounlaf/PowerRoute/README.md

 ### Creating your own actions

-To create your own actions to be used through PowerRoute! you have to create a class in which you should extend AbstractArgumentAware class and must implement ActionInterface.
+To create your own actions to be used through PowerRoute! you have to create a class implementing ActionInterface.
 If you want to give your action the ability to support placeholders, you you must use PlacheolderEvaluator trait.

-* **AbstractArgumentAware** is a class shared by all components, that gives them access to the argument from the configuration.
 * **ActionInterface** defines the method that should be implemented by the action.
 * **PlaceholderEvaluator** defines the method getValueOrPlaceholder, that gives your action the ability to parse possible placeholders in a string.